 Once you are in labor it is very exciting you have been waiting 9 months to see and hold your little one!.
-During the first stage of labor is a good time to just relax and slow down save your energy for later because you’re going to need it.
+The first stage of labor is a good time to just relax and slow down and save your energy for later because you’re going to need it.

 Listen to your body and when you feel it is time to head to the hospital then, by all means, get to the hospital.
 Labor is an amazing experience, trust in yourself and your body because it knows what it is doing.

 Again no matter what labor and delivery experience you have they are all amazing.
 Being in labor for 36 hours was hard and very tiring.
 But what kept me going was that I was so close to seeing my baby and I was about to hold her for the first time.